Everything you ever wanted to know about the flexitarian diet

 It's easy to incorporate seeds and nuts

-Nuts and seeds are part of the Flexitarian diet plan, but health experts everywhere are also big fans of them.
-While they’re high in fat and calories, certain fats in nuts like polyunsaturated and omega-3 fatty acids are thought to lower the risk of heart disease.
+Nuts and seeds are also part of the Flexitarian Diet plan.
+Certain fats in nuts, like polyunsaturated and omega-3 fatty acids, are linked to a lower risk of heart disease.
 In fact, the U.S. Food and Drug Administration says some evidence suggests that eating just 1.5 ounces of most nuts per day can reduce your risk of cardiovascular disease.

 If you’re planning to snack on them, buy unsalted nuts, or one bag of salted and one bag of unsalted and mix them together.
 Try almonds, hazelnuts, chia seeds, flaxseeds, pine nuts, pistachios, pumpkin, sesame seeds, and walnuts.
-If you’re not so sure about seeds and nuts, here are some ideas:
+If you’re not sure about other ways to use seeds and nuts:

 - Sprinkle chia seeds or flaxseeds over your morning oatmeal or smoothie